Hornet Nationals – “Boat fine, body broken”

-Media not the Hornet class forte, but it’s a classic class, so here goes.
+Media not the Hornet class forte, but it’s a great classic class, so here goes.

 After a tough day of strong winds combined with challenging chop, Michael McNamara and Harry Chatteton take a commanding lead in to the final day